openscope/openscope/documentation/airport-guides/klas.md

 Due to nearby Nellis Air Force Base (KLSV), just 11nm north of KLAS, the L30 TRACON does not extend north of Las Vegas.
 This also means that runways 19L/R are almost never used for arrivals, even when the winds are favourable for such configuration.

+Almost all IFR arrivals and departures are automated, meaning climb via SID or descend via STAR is sufficient for many operations.
+Currently, the only STAR that has an "expect" restriction is the CRESO4 arrival.
+Turbojets are usually given JOKUR at FL240 and WHIGG at 12000.

 ### Instrument Procedures
 For an American airport, the procedures are fairly automated, with the design of the SIDs and STARs taking a lot of weight off the controllers.
 Aircraft climb and descend via the procedures, and by design the traffic flow requires minimal intervention other than running the final.
+In 2021, the FAA implemented Metroplex procedurees in the Las Vegas area.
+This includes new procedures for all Las Vegas metropolitan area airports.

 ### Sectors Available in openScope
 ```